WanMotion/LANDrop-Pro/README.md

 <img src="LANDrop/icons/banner.png" width="300">

+## Declare
+> This project is derived from [LANDrop](https://github.com/LANDrop/LANDrop).
+Thanks for the origin developers @yvbbrjdr and @ tmacychen.

+This project is going to develop more features including "transfer text", "transfer screenshot", "transfer in IPv6 WAN" and so on.

+## New Features
+- support for adding host Manully, which enables you to transfer files to any devices that can be located.(has public IPv4 address or public IPv6 address)

+## Features to Develop
+- transfer text
+- transfer screenshot
+- transfer file through right-clicking menu

+## Download

+You can download the installer from [Github release](https://github.com/WanMotion/LANDrop-Pro/releases)

+# Origin
 ![Package](https://github.com/LANDrop/LANDrop/workflows/Package/badge.svg)

 > Drop any files to any devices on your LAN.
 No need to use instant messaging for that anymore.